 Publication Type: Proceedings

 Citation: Lefcourt, A.M., Kistler, R., Gadsden, A. 2016.
 Design of an automated cart and mount for a hyperspectral imaging system to be used in produce fields.
 Proceedings of SPIE.
 SPIE symposium paper, April 17-21, 2016, Baltimore, MD.

-Interpretive Summary: Described is the design and testing of a system that includes an automated cart and an optical system for taking images at discrete visible wavelengths.
-The system also includes a pulsed UV laser that allows imaging of fluorescent responses regardless of ambient sunlight.
-The system was designed to be able to detect small quantities of contaminants such as fecal materials in fields and, more specifically, in agricultural produce fields.
-Fecal contamination in produce fields is a recognized food safety concern.
-Current industry practice is to survey fields by eye prior to harvest and to exclude identified problem areas from harvest.
-One possible use of the cart and imaging system presented in this study would be to test the feasibility of using imaging techniques to supplement the existing survey protocols.
-An ancillary goal would be to determine the most cost-effective method and technique that could be used for development of a commercial imaging system for surveying fields.
-This manuscript will be of interest to food safety scientists, agricultural equipment manufacturers, food production companies, and farmers.
+Interpretive Summary: The presence of fecal materials in produce fields is a recognized food safety concern.
+The current requirement is that fields be surveyed by eye prior to harvest, and that any problem area be excluded from harvest.
+The cart and hyperspectral system presented in this study are designed to test the feasibility of using imaging techniques to supplement existing survey protocols.
+A key goal is to use the described system to determine the most cost-effective method and technique for developing an automated field survey system.
+This manuscript will be of interest to food safety scientists, agricultural equipment manufactures, food production companies, and farmers.